 There it is before us as we emerge from the Metro.
 The Colosseo.
 We lined up for 3 hours for our tickets.
-Some would baulk at this, but we really had a great time in the line, as we met the nicest of people and shared travel stories the whole time.
-In fact the time flew by.
+We really had a great time in the line, as we met the nicest of people and shared travel stories the whole time.
+In fact, the time flew by.

 So when we entered we really loved the upper floor view.
 Before us is the Arco di Costantino and to the right Arco di Tito.

 We really enjoyed the detail that was in the historical section.
 Separated and individual, these really told the history to us.

 To me the bust that is in fact here is outstanding.
 There was also separate mosaic sections, equally restored or intact with fine detail.
 All the heads were missing their noses.
 I found this intriguing.
 It was incredibly hot inside and after the line-up, we were dripping.

 Our tickets include 3 areas of entry including the Palantino, and we decided to come back another day to see the other areas.
 We were so hot and our legs just ached.

 So it was the following morning that Explorason set the agenda.
 We were off to see Fontana de Trevi, but guess what – it is more of Rome under renovation.